twelve-of-code-official/.github/CODE_OF_CONDUCT.md

 - Trolling, insulting or derogatory comments, and personal or political attacks
 - Harassment in any way

-## Enforcement
+## Punishments

-We, as the contrubutors, will try our best to enforce these guidelines fairly.
+We, on behalf of Twelve of Code, will do our best to enforce these guidelines fairly.
 We reserve the right to lock, edit, or delete any discussion posts, comments, issues, code, and any other contributions that we deem inappropriate, offensive, harmful, or threatening, and we will provide our reasoning where applicable.
+If we edit one of your messages, you **may not** edit it back.

 ### 1. Correction